tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

   x-tidepool-session-token: <token>
   body: {
     "email": "personToInvite@email.com",
-    "permision": "admin" //or view_only
+    "permission": "admin" //or view_only
   }
   ```

 ### Get Sent invitations

-  Get sent invitation for a group you own or are and amin of.
+  Get sent invitation for a group you own or are an admin of.

   ```
   GET /groups/:userid/invited